 How to Apply

 1. Interested students will USUALLY need to attend lab meetings.
 Please email the lab manager if you are interested and would like to attend meetings.
-Meeting times for Spring 2023 are Thursdays at 2:00PM.
+Meeting times for Winter 2024 are Tuesdays at 2:00PM.

 2. Once you have attended one or more lab meetings, you may apply using the button below.
 Be prepared to include a PDF 1 page resume or CV.

 3. The lab manager will review your application and contact you if the lab is interested in interviewing you for the position.
 Applications are usually reviewed the last three weeks of a quarter.

 4. Group interviews are usually held during the last two weeks of the quarter.